-Skype is awesome.
-Anyone can download it, and you can use it to chat “face to face” or make a regular voice call.
+Skype is outstanding.
+Anyone can download it, and you can use it to chat face to face (so to speak) or make a regular voice call.
 It’s easy to use, and best of all, it’s free.
 And who doesn’t love free stuff?

 Getting started with the popular calling app may take some getting used to if you’ve never used it before.
 If you’re a Microsoft Windows 10 user, then this Skype guide is for you.